 Secure your copy of the report

-Our final report, which was shared with participating business schools at the beginning of June 2021, will become available to download in November.
+Our final report, which was shared with participating business schools at the beginning of June 2021, is now available to all.
 We hope that it will prove to be a useful resource for those with an interest in the future of leadership education at executive level.
-If you would like to secure a free copy of our report once it becomes publicly available, please register your interest and we will email the report to you once the embargo is over.
+If you would like to a free copy of our report, you can now download a copy here.